Identify young adult carers in your institution

 - handing in homework/ coursework late or incomplete

 - difficulty concentrating

 - high levels of absence

 - Low confidence.

-If you suspect that a student may be a carer, take some time to talk to them and offer support to work through their issues and achieve the best grades possible whilst at university.
+If you suspect that a student may be a carer, take some time to talk to them and offer support to work through their issues so they can achieve the best grades possible whilst at college.

 Engage with the local carers services

 Most areas will have a local carers service nearby where students can access support.
 You can find them by looking at the carers services map or via your local authorities’ web page or advice line.

 Carers services will be able to advise you on the appropriate steps to take if a student discloses that they are a carer.